Spread the love

 2. Never call a man again unless it’s to inform him his car was stolen.
 It finally dawned on me that men prefer women they have to chase.
 And when you call them excessively, you can erase the “allure factor” attached invisibly to your appeal.
 Therefore, if you let him do the calling, you stand a better chance of aiding him out of his confusion.
 I’m convinced men daydream all day every day about the women they can’t figure out.
 And when you’re calling, he knows one thing for sure, you want him, and depending on his mood – that’s not always exciting news.

 3. Be more selective in what I “share” with my girlfriends.
 In a customary state of “boyfriend blues” last year, I told two close friends that I caught my “honey” out with another woman, and how he begged me to forgive him.
 Well, I forgave him.
 But every time I mentioned his name, they reminded me of what he did, as if I had to be the dumbest woman ever, and the only one who had ever forgiven a man.
-I put my sacred feelings into callous hands, and I paid for it.
+I put my sacred feelings into callous hands, and I paid dearly for it.

 4. Never be a girlfriend again.
 There is too much aggravation and uncertainty in the title “girlfriend.”
 You never really know where you stand, and you’re too quick to feel threatened or challenged by the thought of another woman when you have no real commitment.
 I know of many “committed” relationships that existed on the “you’re my friend” level that disintegrated into the sand because no one knew what they were doing and there was no real bond.
 I had two boyfriends last year, who are no longer on the scene and all I wanted was one husband.